 Due Dates: November 30, 2026 (full application due)

-Funding Amounts: Tuition-based: $4,500 per participant (covers online course, in-country seminar costs except international airfare; payment due January 29, 2027)
+Funding Amounts: Tuition-based: $4,500 fee per participant (covers course, in-country seminar costs; airfare not included)

-This professional development opportunity supports U.S. college and university faculty and administrators seeking to advance international education leadership at their institutions.
-The program consists of a 10-week online certificate course in International Education Leadership, a mentored campus-based internationalization project, and a 10–12 day Overseas Faculty Development Seminar.
-The 2027 seminar will be held in Cambodia, focusing on Cambodian history, society, and culture, and is hosted by the Center for Khmer Studies.
-Participants will engage in expert-led online sessions, collaborate on campus projects with guidance from mentors, and experience immersive activities abroad, including lectures, site visits, and direct engagement with local scholars and institutions.
+This professional development program is designed for U.S. college and university faculty and administrators seeking to strengthen global leadership and international education at their home institutions.
+The initiative combines a 10-week online certificate course in International Education Leadership, a mentored campus-based project, and a 12-day Overseas Faculty Development Seminar in Cambodia (scheduled for June 2027, hosted by the Center for Khmer Studies).
+Participants will engage in expert-led sessions, collaborate on institutional projects, and immerse themselves in Cambodian history, society, and culture through field-based learning and site visits.
+The program aims to equip educators with practical strategies and professional networks to integrate international perspectives into U.S. higher education.